 Bird of Prey Presentations

-Our photo shoots offer an incredible opportunity to get “lens to beak” with Mountsberg’s beautiful raptors.
+Our photo shoots offer an opportunity to get great photos of Mountsberg’s beautiful raptors.
 Whether you are a casual photo-enthusiast or a professional photographer you will enjoy this opportunity to capture images of these awe-inspiring birds.
 Raptor Centre staff work with our feathered ambassadors in natural settings to enable you to get the best possible shot.

 Choose from one of the following options:

-Hosted once a month (Sábado or Domingo mornings), this one hour program is limited to 15 people and will give you the opportunity to photograph four of our resident raptors in a variety of natural settings.
+Hosted periodically throughout the year on a Sábado or Domingo morning, this one-hour program is limited to 15 people and will give you the opportunity to photograph four of our resident raptors in a variety of natural settings.

 $40 (+HST) per person plus Gate Fees.